Anna Epps: Career

 Starting in 1953, Epps first worked as a technologist in the clinical laboratories of Our Lady of Mercy Hospital in Cincinnati and Flint Goodridge Hospital in New Orleans.
 In 1954, she became an instructor and acting head of the medical technology department Xavier University of Louisiana until 1961.

 In 1961, Epps began work at Howard University College of Medicine as an assistant professor of microbiology.
 At the same time, she began doctoral research on immunological responses in chick embryos to grafts.
 She was awarded a PhD in 1966.
 In 1969, Epps began work as an assistant professor at Johns Hopkins University School of Medicine, where she was awarded a U.S. Public Health Service Faculty Research Fellowship.

 After being awarded a second research fellowship in 1969 at Tulane University, Epps became an assistant professor of medicine in 1971.
 During this time, Epps extended the work she had done at Howard and developed MEdREP, the Medical Education Reinforcement and Enrichment Program.
 It is a summer program intended to provide minority students interested in a career in the medical field with opportunities to learn about a career in medicine and prepare them to become competitive candidates for medical school.
 In 1975, Epps became the Director of Medicine at the Tulane Medical Center.
 In 1980, she was promoted to the assistant dean of student services.

 In 1997, Epps became the first female dean of the School of Medicine at Meharry Medical College.
 At the time, she was also the only African-American woman with a Ph.D. to become dean of a U.S. medical school.
 As of 1999, Epps was the interim vice-president for academic affairs at Tulane.
 In 2013, at the age of 83, Epps became the president and CEO of the School of Medicine at Meharry Medical College, possibly the first African-American woman with a PhD to lead a medical school.
+Epps spent sixty-two years working in medical education.

 Epps died in 2017 and was funeralized by Auxiliary Bishop Fernand Cheri III at the Cathedral-Basilica of Saint Louis in New Orleans.